-“You can make just about any costume starting with a sweatsuit as a base,” says Dr. Wendela Whitcomb Marsh, an autism specialist and board-certified behavior analyst.
+“You can make just about any costume starting with a sweat suit as a base,” says Wendela Whitcomb Marsh, M.A., BCBA, RSD, an autism specialist and board-certified behavior analyst.
 “One with a hood is a great idea for kids who like to hide by pulling the hood down.”

-Once you have these basic separates, you can attach simple craft materials (felt, ribbons, feathers, belts or backpacks, insect wings, etc.) and offer lightweight or easy-to-carry accessories, if your child wants them.
+Once you have these basic separates, you can attach simple craft materials (felt, ribbons, feathers, belts or backpacks, insect wings, etc.) and offer lightweight or easy-to-carry accessories.
 This approach allows you to customize your child’s costume while maximizing their comfort, and that can lead to fewer sensory-related meltdowns.

 “When comfort is up, stress can go down,” says Marsh.

 Plan ahead for social events

 Unpredictability can be intensely upsetting for any kid, and especially neurodiverse ones, so social events like Halloween parties — where it seems like literally anything could happen — are often stressful.
 These events are also usually loud and crowded, two major sensory triggers.
 To help your child prepare for the overwhelming nature of a Halloween party, take some time to go over what they might encounter.
 Talk about where the party will be held, what kind of people they should expect to be there, and what kinds of things they might see or hear (such as loud music, creepy decorations, painted or masked faces).

 “You could [also] create a social story or find one online about Halloween parties to help your child get used to the idea, and show pictures of the place you’ll be going and the people you’ll see, if possible,” advises Marsh.